 Silicon Geologies

-What kind of memory emerges when the archive no longer preserves but generates?
-What happens when landscape begins to behave like a database?
+What kind of memory emerges when the archive no longer preserves, but generates?
+What happens when the landscape begins to behave like a database?

 AI